 Four Benefits of Location Tracking

-Although automated vehicle locater (AVL) systems do a great job of on-the-road vehicle tracking of mobile workforces, their capabilities begin and end in the parking lot.
+Although automated vehicle locator (AVL) systems do a great job of on-the-road vehicle tracking of mobile workforces, their limited capabilities begin and end in the parking lot.
 The real work of field personnel and other mobile workers begins when they step out of their vehicles.
 Using a personnel tracking system, organizations can increase situational awareness, verify work performance, and improve operational efficiency.

 Know Where Everyone Is

 Organizations need to provide effective services to their clients, which means that mobile workers need to be on time and in the right place.
 This is a challenge for field operations managers who cannot see where their people are working or how much they may have fallen behind schedule.

 Mobile workers enable ArcGIS Tracker with a simple toggle on their mobile devices.
 The app captures location data and, if in a connected environment, transmits it to the organization's ArcGIS cloud or server.
 Supervisors and managers back in the office can use the Track Viewer web app or the Operations Dashboard to see any personnel location that they have been given permission to view.

 This opens new possibilities.
 For instance, coordinators can use the system to monitor personnel working at events such as concerts, football games, or parades.
 The map shows if guards are in place to enforce security, crowd control personnel are appropriately spread across the venue, or medical staff are positioned to provide rapid response.

 Public safety, utilities, oil and gas, city services, and business organizations can track essential personnel with ArcGIS Tracker.
 This real-time awareness can be the key insight in keeping projects on track or assigning the best resource.
 For some, employees are paid for their time to and from the site as well as time spent on a given project.
 In this instance, ArcGIS Tracker installed on mobile devices can be used to generate time-stamped location data to assess level of service agreement.